Carboplatin and etoposide

 It is safe for you to be in contact with other people who've had live vaccines as injections.
 There can be problems with vaccines you take by mouth (oral vaccines), but not many people in the UK have these now.
 So there is usually no problem in being with any baby or child who has recently had any vaccination in the UK.
 You might need to make sure that you aren't in contact with anyone who has had oral polio, cholera or typhoid vaccination recently, particularly if you live abroad.

 This information does not list all the very rare side effects of this treatment that are very unlikely to affect you.
-For further information look at the Electronic Medicines Compendium website at www.medicines.org.uk.
+For further information about these drugs look at the Electronic Medicines Compendium website at www.medicines.org.uk.

 If you have a side effect not mentioned here that you think may be due to this treatment you can report it to the Medicines Health and Regulatory Authority (MHRA) at www.mhra.gov.uk.